mtitinger/zz_doc/01_development_methods/test-strategy.md

 # Domain of Application

-* This document is part or the Project's Software Developement Plan, which is the part of the Quality Manual related to Software Developement Processes.
+* This document is part or the Project's Software Development Plan, which is the part of the Quality Manual related to Software Development Processes.
 * It contains:
 	- Definition of applicable test categories
 	- Versioned Test Plans (in this doc for simplicity)